gobbyo/IoT/docs/tutorial-deployiothub.md

 ![lnk_deployiothub]

-Using an ARM template rather than the [Azure portal user interface](https://portal.azure.com) has several benefits:

-- **Consistency when creating or recreating your service setup** and all the configuration settings involved.
-There are dozens of service configuration settings, capturing your service settings in an ARM template avoids any unintended consequences that can occur by missing or mis-typing the wrong setting.
-- **Saves time in having to go through all the user interface forms**.
-There are a lot of ways to get distracted from your original goal by having to learn about service settings that you may never need to understand nor use.
-Having a pre-configured ARM template avoids being overwhelmed with all the possibilities.
-- **Automate the creation of your service setup**.
-You may in the future have a need to automate the deployment and setup of your services in Azure.
-ARM templates are designed to support the automated deployment of Azure services.
-Throughout our tutorials we use PowerShell on our own machine with ARM templates to deploy Azure services.
-That way you can easily transfer your scripts and setup code to any machine or environment.
+All tutorials involving deploying or creating an Azure service focus on using an ARM (Azure Resource Manager) template rather than the [Azure portal user interface](https://portal.azure.com).
+An ARM template is a JSON file that defines the infrastructure and configuration for an Azure solution.
+There are several benefits to using an ARM template to deploy services:

+**Reusability**.
+ARM templates can be used to deploy resources consistently and repeatably, which can be especially useful when deploying the same resources to multiple environments (e.g., development, staging, production).
+**Version control**.
+ARM templates can be stored in a version control system, such as Git, which allows you to track changes to the infrastructure over time and roll back to previous versions if needed.
+**Collaboration**.
+ARM templates can be shared and collaborated on by multiple team members, which can be useful when working on complex projects with multiple dependencies.
+**Automation**.
+ARM templates can be used to automate the deployment of resources, which can save time and reduce the risk of errors.
+**Consistency**.
+ARM templates can help ensure that resources are deployed consistently across environments, which can be especially important for maintaining compliance with corporate standards or regulatory requirements.

+Overall, using an ARM template to deploy services can provide a number of benefits, including increased efficiency, reliability, and consistency in the deployment process.

 No need to avoid using the [Azure portal user interfaces](https://portal.azure.com) entirely as it is a great way to visualize any Azure service and all its settings.